FOUNDATIONS OF ENTREPRENEURIAL MANAGEMEN

 4 CREDITS Advanced Management

-This rigorous course is designed for seniors who are considering entering the management consulting field.
+This rigorous course is designed for juniors and seniors who are considering entering the management consulting field.
 Specifically, this course should help prepare students for roles as analysts in management consulting firms.
 The objective of this course is to communicate the basic skills and functions of the management consulting industry and to make students aware of the key issues and factors driving the business of consulting.
 This will be accomplished by inculcating the perspective of the client and helping students develop skills in problem analysis and communications used by consulting firms to assist clients.
 The course will also allow students to experience some aspects of the consulting process itself in the course.
-Enrollment is limited to 30 students
+Enrollment is limited to 30 students.